(Only applies to beginners who have not driven before)

 Do you teach driving instructors?

 Not any longer!
-I have helped a few people whi wished to become driving instructors themselves to find their way through the qualification process.
-I would not call this anything as grand as teaching driving instructors because in fact you don't.
-A good instructor trainer helps the prospective driving instructor to understand issues from a new perspective.
-Then their performance improves dramatically.
+I have helped a few people who wished to become driving instructors themselves to find their way through the qualification process.
+I wrote a blog piece to answer the question Do you teach driving instructors?.